-For more information about the COGCC administrative hearing process and OGDPs, please COGCC refer to the website at http://cogcc.state.co.us.
-You may also contact COGCC dnr.ogcc@state.co.us the at or 303-894-2100.
+For more information about the COGCC administrative hearing process and OGDPs, please refer COGCC website to the at http://cogcc.state.co.us.
+You may also contact the COGCC at dnr.ogcc@state.co.us or 303-894-2100.
 Please note, COGCC staff are not available to provide legal advice.
 COGCC recommends that you engage an attorney with knowledge of oil and gas matters to assist you with reviewing any offers you receive from an oil and gas operator or other person.